ix-ai/smtp/README.md

 The container accepts `SMTPPORTOUT`environment variable to override the default port of 25 for connecting to the primary mailserver when used as secondary(eg. setting RELAY_DOMAINS)

+If you want to switch to using split config instead of the monolithic one, specify `USE_SPLIT_CONFIG=true` in the environment variables.
+This will allow you to mount your own exim config files in the structure under `/etc/exim4/conf.d/{acl,auth,main,retry,rewrite,router,transport}`.
+For details see <https://wiki.debian.org/Exim>.

 ## Below are scenarios for using this container

 ### As SMTP Server